julien-arino/R-for-modellers/SLIDES/vignette-03-installing-using-packages.md

 ---

-*Packages* (also called *libraries*) extend `R` by providing functions or data that is useful in particular contexts
+*Packages* (or *libraries*) extend `R` by providing functions or data that is useful in particular contexts

-Allow to avoid "bloating", since the `R` core remains relatively light and you only install the additional content you need
+Packages allow to avoid "bloating", since the `R` core remains relatively light and you only install the additional content you need

 ---